dosyago/graderjs/README.md

 ### API & Documentation

-Only a couple of API calls:
+Only a couple of API calls, classed into four categories: Protocol, NodeJS, App, Window.

+Read [the API docs](https://github.com/c9fe/grader-base) for a detailed usage or see below for an overview.

 <p align=right><a href=#top>Top</a></p>

-### Extraordinary Control
+### Protocol Control

+Instrument the browser directly with DevTools\*.

 - constrol.send(command, params)
 - control.on(eventName, handlerFunction) (also off)

-*See commands available at [DevTools protocol homepage](https://chromedevtools.github.io/devtools-protocol/tot/)*
+\**See commands available at [DevTools protocol homepage](https://chromedevtools.github.io/devtools-protocol/tot/)*

 <p align=right><a href=#top>Top</a></p>